DragonaereMedia/DragonaereBot/README.md

 # Dragonaere

-Dragonaere, a bot made by Dragonaere, a human
+Dragonaere, a bot made by AndrewDragon

 ## Features